 3. Toner: It helps to decrease the appearance of pores and get rid of any makeup/grime residue.
 This help to prep the skin for the following product application.

-7. Face Moisturiser: Moisturisers (despite it’s name) do not moisturise your skin.
+9. Face Moisturiser/ Sleeping Pack: Moisturisers (despite it’s name) do not moisturise your skin.
 It basically acts as a barrier for your skin to prevent loss of hydration.
 You got that right!
 I still find the name very misleading, it should really be called “The Barrier”.
 It basically contains/seals in all the goodness (serums/oils what not) that you have applied on your skin prior, allow them to work in your skin without having them to evaporate.

 A little Vitamin D is healthy but you could absorb that Vit D even with sunscreen.
 It is merely blocking out the harmful rays.
 The sun accelerates the aging process.
 Full Stop!
-So even in winter or on a rainy/cloudy day I still diligently apply sunscreen on my face, neck, and hands (age spots normally appear there first) because if you look at your iPhone “Weather App”, even on a rainy day or even when it’s snowing, there is still a UV Index shown.
+So even in winter or on a rainy/cloudy day I still diligently apply sunscreen on my face, neck, and hands (age spots normally appear there first) because if you look at your phone’s “Weather App”, even on a rainy/ snowy days, there is still a UV Index shown.
 Meaning you could still potentially be exposed to harmful rays.
 So if you don’t mind me, I will be sipping on coconut juice, under a shade throughout summer (or what’s left of it).